Olympicene/messenger-undelete/README.md

 # messenger-helper

-messenger helper is a messenger chat bot with functionality mainly created for a certain groupchat also for me to learn
+this is is a  chat bot with functionality created for messing around in a personal messenger groupchat.
+I used this repo to learn the basics of nodejs.